jezzsantos/saastack/docs/design-principles/0030-recording.md

 ### Product Usage Metrics

-a.k.a Analytics
+a.k.a.
+Analytics

 In all digital SaaS products, tracking what users are actually doing with the whole system is vital.
 Knowing this information is critical for planning and designing the remainder of the system and for running experiments for the effectiveness of delivered features.

 e.g., knowing how many times users complete a particular sequence of features of the product, as indicators of how valuable and frequently used the software is used (e.g., for calculating Activation and Retention occurrences).

 These can include technical usage events, such as how many times a specific API was used, in order to help understand how the system should be paid for.
-They are as varied as the products that produce them, and for the most part (apart from common features like Login/Logout/Register etc), are specific to those products.
+They are as varied as the products that produce them, and for the most part (apart from common features like Login/Logout/Register etc.), are specific to those products.

 **Lifetime**: Generally, these "events" are required to be kept for either the lifetime of the product (capturing enduring usage data) and never discarded so that historical records can be searched as well.
 In practice, they are never deleted from storage, and it is only the code that once created them that could be removed.